Eucladia/gameboy_emu/README.md

 </div>

 ## Motivation
 This project started as a way to learn more about emulator development, specifically the Gameboy and its internals.
-A key part of emulation is accurately replicating the CPU’s behavior, which requires understanding its instruction set.

-While working on this, I realized that modern Assembly can be pretty daunting for beginners due to its complexity.
-In contrast, the Gameboy’s Assembly language is smaller and much more approachable.
-So, I’d like this project to also serve as a learning resource – something that makes understanding the basics of Assembly a little less scary.

 ## Installation
 ### Prerequisites